tpvinyard/Bamazon/README.md

 ## Instructions
 1. Initialize Bamazon by cloning this repository
-2. Create Spotify Developer API Key at https://developer.spotify.com
-3. Run `npm -v` and `node -v` to verify installation of npm and node.js
+2. Run `npm -v` and `node -v` to verify installation of npm and node.js
-4. In created directory, run npm install in order to install necessary node packages
+3. In created directory, run npm install in order to install necessary node packages
-5. Create tables in MySQL database (can use MySQL Workbench) from the .sql files in this repo
+4. Create tables in MySQL database (can use MySQL Workbench) from the .sql files in this repo
-6. Now you are ready to take full advantage of Bamazon.
+5. Now you are ready to take full advantage of Bamazon.
 From the terminal, you can access/view/edit the database as follows.
-7. Bamazon Customer functionality: `node bamazonCustomer.js`
+6. Bamazon Customer functionality: `node bamazonCustomer.js`
-8. Bamazon Manager functionality: `node bamazonManager.js`
+7. Bamazon Manager functionality: `node bamazonManager.js`
-9. Bamazon Supervisor functionality: `node bamazonSupervisor.js`
+8. Bamazon Supervisor functionality: `node bamazonSupervisor.js`